High-Rate-SHM-Working-Group/Dataset-1-High-Rate-Drop-Tower-Data-set/README.md

 # Dataset-1-quad-PCB-shock-loading
-A data set focused on quad PCBs under shock.
+This dataset contains the measured acceleration data for an accelerometer mounted on one of four PCBs as shown in figure 1.